-SC 6B Bonita Block is part of the retained area of the original SC 6 granted in 1973.
+SC 6 Bonita Block is part of the retained area of the original SC 6 granted in 1973.
 The 10-year exploration period and the subsequent 25-year production period expired last February 2009.

 In 2009, a 15-year extension period for the Bonita Block was requested from and subsequently granted by the DOE.
 The conditions for the grant of the 15-year extension period required the submission and implementation of a yearly work program and budget.
-It includes as well the financial assistance to the DOE for training and scholarships in geological and engineering studies.
+It includes as well financial assistance to the DOE for training and scholarships in geological and engineering studies.
 The term of SC 6 will expire on February 28, 2024.

-In 2010, a third party expressed interest to farm-in to and acquire share in the interest in SC 6B by carrying out additional geoscientific studies with option to drill.
+In 2010, a third party expressed interest to farm-in to and acquire interest share in SC 6B by carrying out additional geoscientific studies with option to drill.
 The farm-in agreement was approved by the DOE in February 2011.
-The agreement requires the farm-in party to carry out a geological and geophysical program to evaluate the petroleum potential of SC 6B.
-After the study, the farm-in party have the option to acquire share in the interest in the block.
+The agreement requires the farm-in party to carry out a geological and geophysical program to evaluate the petroleum potential of SC 6.
+After the study, the farm-in party have the option to acquire interest share in the block.
 The subsequent work program entails the drilling of a well and the production of hydrocarbons from such well.